-How to Leave an Estate to Charity
+5 Ways to Leave Your Estate to Charity

-Generally, there’s no limit to the number of charitable bequests against the value of an estate (but you need to make sure you designate how your estate is distributed among charities), making them a powerful tool for reducing estate tax.
+In general, there’s no limit to the number of charitable bequests against the value of an estate (but you need to make sure you designate how your estate is distributed among charities), making them a powerful tool for reducing estate tax.

 Charitable Remainder Trust: This is a so-called split-interest charitable giving technique, which means a portion benefits the charity and a portion benefits you.
 When you transfer assets to a CRT, you retain a stream of income from the trust for a designated term.
 When the term expires, the remaining assets are passed on to the charity.
 If you create and fund the trust during your lifetime, you'll receive a current charitable income tax deduction for the present value of the remainder passing to charity at the end of the term.